 Both payment methods have their applications and saying that one is better than the other would be unfair.

 However, if you wish to avoid paying out of your pocket and are, instead, content with having a minor cut in your winnings, go with a contingency fee plan.
 But if your case is solid and you can afford to pay by the hour, it is also a good option – and you'll get to keep all of your winnings.

 We believe that everyone has the right to seek justice, and affordability should not be a concern.
-At Calhoun, Meredith, and Sims, PLLC, we our a Houston injury firm that your concerns and don’t wish to burden you, especially under the circumstances that you’re facing.
+At Calhoun Meredith, we our a Houston injury firm that your concerns and don’t wish to burden you, especially under the circumstances that you’re facing.

 We offer our services without any upfront fees and will strive to deliver you the compensation you deserve in Houston, TX.
 Our contingency fee plan is perfect for those who wish to keep their expenses to a minimum during this rough patch and instead focus on getting some financial compensation.

 As we have done with several clients in the past, we will fight for you and deliver you justice.